 Rivals: From friendly rivals in your chosen vocation to bitter enemies, but not powerful enough to threaten the entire party.
 ECL 13.
 Non-gestalt.

-Last edited by mishra; Oct 2 '12 at
+Last edited by Alejandro; Oct 2 '12 at